Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

 \subsection{Experimental Settings}

 The experiments in this study were conducted on the PyTorch platform, utilizing an NVIDIA GeForce RTX 3090 GPU.
-For the Pavia University dataset, 30 samples per class were randomly selected for the training set, while for the other three datasets, 50 samples per class were chosen, with the remaining labeled samples in all cases used as the test set.
+For the Pavia University dataset, 30 samples per class were randomly selected for training.
+For the other three datasets, 50 samples per class were chosen, except for classes 1, 7, and 9 of the Indian Pines dataset, where only 15 samples were selected.
+The remaining labeled samples were used for testing.
 The training process used the AdamW optimizer, starting with an initial learning rate of $1e-4$ and a weight decay of $1e-5$, was run for 500 epochs, extract patch cubes of size $C \times10\times 10$, patch size in transformer is 2, and embedding dimension is fixed with 128 in all datasets.
 To quantitatively assess classification performance, we used three widely recognized evaluation metrics: overall accuracy (OA), average accuracy (AA), and kappa coefficient ($\kappa$).
 Each experiment was repeated 10 times with different random seeds, and the classification results are presented as mean and standard deviation.